InfuseAI/primehub-site/docs/quickstart/launch-project.md

 ![](assets/spawner_log.png)

->If there is no running notebook, it shows `Error: cannot get log due to pods "jupyter-xxxx" not found`.
+>Logs are shown when Notebook pod is being started or alive.
+If there is no running notebook, it shows `Error: cannot get log due to pods "jupyter-xxxx" not found`.

 ## Stop